The Complete Guide to Growing Hyacinths

 How to Force Hyacinths

-You can force hyacinth bulbs in a vase; all you need to do is place chilled bulbs (pointed side up and root end down) in a forcing vase that’s filled with water up to the bottom of the bulb.
-Place the bulbs in a cool, dark place until the roots begin to develop and the plant’s leaves begin to appear.
+You can force hyacinth bulbs in a vase; all you need to do is place chilled bulbs (pointed side up and root end down) in a forcing vase, and make sure the water comes all the way up to the bottom of the bulb.
+Then, place the bulbs in a cool, dark place until the roots begin to develop and the plant's leaves begin to appear.
 Be sure to change the water regularly and keep the water level consistent.
-When the leaves appear, move the vase to a bright spot like a windowsill.
-There, they’ll receive full sunlight and warmer temperatures.
-The forced hyacinths will flower in 6-8 weeks and the bulbs will likely not rebloom.
+When the leaves appear, move the vase to a bright spot, like a windowsill, where they can receive full sunlight and warmer temperatures.
+The forced hyacinths will flower in six to eight weeks.
+However, the bulbs will likely not rebloom.

 Hyacinth bulbs can cause skin irritation.
-The plant’s bulbs are partly composed of calcium oxalate crystals, which act like barbs that are invisible to the eye.
-They can cause microscopic breaks in the skin and cause itching and irritation, so be sure to wear gloves or wash your hands thoroughly after handling bulbs and before touching your skin, face, or eyes.
+The plant's bulbs are partly composed of calcium oxalate crystals, which act like barbs that are invisible to the eye.
+They can create microscopic breaks in the skin that cause itching and irritation, so be sure to wear gloves or wash your hands thoroughly after handling bulbs and before touching your skin, face, or eyes.

 Love hyacinths but want to plant outside the box?
-Also be sure to read up on grape hyacinths (Muscari sp.), members of an unrelated look-alike genus, which have blooms that resemble clusters of ripe grapes.
+Then be sure to also read up on grape hyacinths (Muscari sp.), members of an unrelated look-alike genus, which have blooms that resemble clusters of ripe grapes.
 They are ideal for planting in the yard as they spread easily, quickly, and freely.

 What are your favorite bulbs to plant in the garden?
 Do you plan on planting hyacinths in the future?